TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning: Related Work

 \section{Related Work}

-\textbf{Low-Rank Adaptation.} Low-rank adaptation and its derivatives have demonstrated strong potential in reducing the number of trainable parameters while preserving downstream performance.
-LoRA~\cite{hu2022lora} introduces two low-rank trainable matrices $A$ and $B$ to approximate weight updates, thereby avoiding direct modification of full weight matrices in large pretrained models; after training, these matrices can be merged back into the base model without incurring additional inference cost.
-Building on this idea, AdaLoRA~\cite{zhang2023adaptive} adaptively redistributes the effective rank across different layers to better meet task-specific requirements, DoRA~\cite{liu2024dora} refines the decomposition of weight updates to improve the expressiveness and stability of low-rank adaptation, and VeRA~\cite{kopiczkovera} leverages shared low-rank bases to further reduce per-task parameter overhead.
-However, all these methods implicitly assume that once a layer is selected as the PEFT target, every token position passing through that layer should receive an update—that is, they perform parameter compression at the module level while still maintaining dense updates along the positional dimension.
+\textbf{Low-Rank Adaptation.} Low-rank adaptation and its derivatives have demonstrated strong potential in reducing the number of trainable parameters while maintaining downstream performance.
+LoRA~\cite{hu2022lora} introduces two low-rank trainable matrices $A$ and $B$ to approximate weight updates, thereby avoiding direct modification of full weight matrices in large pretrained models.
+After training, these matrices can be merged back into the base model without incurring additional inference cost.
+Based on this concept, AdaLoRA~\cite{zhang2023adaptive} adaptively redistributes the effective rank across different layers to better meet task-specific requirements.
+DoRA~\cite{liu2024dora} refines the decomposition of weight updates to improve the expressiveness and stability of low-rank adaptation, and VeRA~\cite{kopiczkovera} utilizes shared low-rank bases to further reduce the parameter overhead for each task.
+However, all these methods implicitly assume that once a layer is selected as the PEFT target, every token position passing through that layer should receive an update.
+That is to say, they perform parameter compression at the module level while still maintaining dense updates along the positional dimension.
 This may introduce unnecessary redundant modifications and fails to explicitly characterize or exploit potential token-level redundancy.